Jonathan Papik: Nebraska Supreme Court tenure

 Papik's name was among those of four candidates that was submitted to the governor from a nominating commission.

 On March 21, 2018 Nebraska Governor Pete Ricketts announced the appointment of Papik to the state Supreme Court.
 He fills the seat vacated due to the resignation of Judge Max J. Kelch.
-This is Governor Ricketts’ fourth appointment to the Nebraska Supreme Court.
+Papik was Governor Ricketts’ fourth appointment to the Nebraska Supreme Court.

 Personal life

 Papik grew up in Stromsburg, Nebraska.
 He and his wife, Rachel, have three children.
 He is a registered Republican.